mszep/pandoc_resume/markdown/resume.md

 12/2015
 :   **Christmas Volunteer Work**; FIAP (São Paulo)

-    *We took care of a large group of needy kids on Christmas, gave them presents, snacks and played with them.*
+    *We took care of a large group of needy kids at Christmas, gave them presents, snacks and played with them.*

 Education